zachsnow/hsl-now/README.md

 The *hue* component is set based on the time of day, linearly interpolating from `0` through `360`.
 The *lightness* component is also set based on the time of day, but it linearly interpolates from `0%` to `50%` and then back down to `0%` again.
+The *saturation* component is based on the day of the year, and interpolates from `50%` to `100%` and then back down to `50%`, the idea being that in the winter (in the northern hemisphere) the colors are less saturated, while in the summer they are more saturated.

 ## Demo